 The Southern Piedmont Educational Opportunity Center is a federally funded grant program that provides free educational assistance to low-income adults and first generation college students.
 The EOC offers: assistance in completing admission and financial aid applications, information on G.E.D. programs and postsecondary institutions, career counseling and assessments, and academic advising.
-For more information about the SPEOC, call 434.797.8577 or stop by the office currently located in the Learning Resources Center.
+For more information about the SPEOC, call 434.797.8577 or stop by the office currently located on the first floor of the Wyatt Building.